New Bern in Craven County, North Carolina — The American South (South Atlantic)

 Tryon Palace

 Erected 1960 by Archives and Highway Departments.
-(Marker Number C 2.)
+(Marker Number C-2.)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Government & Politics.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1798.

 Location.
 35° 6.496′ N, 77° 2.672′ W. Marker is in New Bern, North Carolina, in Craven County.
-Marker is at the intersection of Broad Street (Business U.S. 17) and George Street, on the right when traveling east on Broad Street.
+It is at the intersection of Broad Street (Business U.S. 17) and George Street, on the right when traveling east on Broad Street.
 Touch for map.
 Marker is in this post office area: New Bern NC 28562, United States of America.
 Touch for directions.

 Also see . . .
 Tryon Palace.
 (Submitted on September 9, 2014.)